-Tammy is passionate about women in the electrical industry, founding Women in Power Association.
-She was recently awarded Construction Skills Queensland’s Construction Female of the Year.
-She is also the first female Councillor elected to the Master Electricians Board.
+Tammy is passionate about women in the electrical industry, founding Women in Power Association and was awarded Construction Skills Queensland’s Construction Female of the Year.

 Ioni is the acting Professor at Queensland University of Technology’s Centre for Accident Research and Road Safety - Queensland (CARRS-Q) where she is also a Principal Research Fellow.